marcinjangrzybowski/oracle-dapp/README.md

 ## oracle-dapp

-WIP, naive implementatioon of oracle in Pact for learning purposes.
+WIP, naive implementation of oracle contract in Pact for learning purposes.

 #TODO
 * react frontend